 Adoption is a court process that both terminates the parental rights of biological parents and allows non-biological parents to obtain legal custody of the child.
 In many cases, biological parents consent to an adoption, but in other scenarios, their consent is not mandatory.
 If a court finds that adoption is in the best interests of a child, that court may have the authority to terminate the rights of the biological parents and grant the adoption.

-Adult adoptions are legal in Chattanooga.
 There are statutes that lay out the rules a parent must follow to complete an adult adoption.
-The main issue is whether or not the adult consents to the adoption.
+The main issue is whether or not the adult consents.

 A family might be considering adult adoption if there is a young adult who has had a father or a mother that has been absent, and the other parent is remarried to a person who has played the role of parent for the young adult and wants to make it official and have that person listed as their father on their birth certificate.